ocelot-cloud/website/content/docs/legal/privacy-policy.md

 weight: 10
 ---

-This website does not collect, store, or process any personal or anonymous data.
-We do not use cookies, analytics, telemetry, or tracking technologies.
+This website does not collect, store or process any personal data, such as IP addresses.
+We do not use cookies or other tracking technologies.

-This website may contain links to external sites, such as social media platforms, developer resources, and payment providers.
-We are not responsible for the privacy practices of these external sites.
+This website contains links to external websites.
+We are not responsible for the privacy practices of these sites.
 Please review their respective privacy policies before providing any personal information.